tony-aw/tinycodet/README.md

 getwd()
 ```

 is NOT bad practice.
-Even when changing the working directory, the above
+The above code works pretty much as one would
-code works pretty much as one would expect.
+expect, and does not go against proper coding etiquettes.